intersystems-au/kanbantasks/README.md

 To Update at any time - run: git pull
 (Your configuration is in the journal files which are not changed by git)

+*FIXES*
+Latest version fixes issue with Filter not applying when drag drop action applied